 About us

-We formed in 2018 and are looking to expand our membership to any like-minded society publisher who agrees with our mission statement.
-We are also keen to make connections with other groups who share our aims.
+We are looking to expand our membership to any like-minded organisation who agrees with our mission statement.
+We are also keen to make connections with other groups and stakeholders who share our aims.

 Council Members